Sialitech/label-siali/docs/source/guide/setup.md

 !!! note
     You cannot remove labels or change the type of labeling being performed unless you delete existing annotations using those labels.

-1. In Label Studio UI, open the project you want to modify.
+1. In Siali Label UI, open the project you want to modify.
 2. Click **Settings**.
 3. Click **Labeling Interface**.
 4. Browse templates, update the available labels, or use the `Code` option to further customize the interface using [tags](/tags).